Jeff-Brausam/Intro-to-computer-science/README.md

-# Intro to computer science
+# Intro to Computer Science

 As a self taught developer I find these concepts difficult to grasp, so these notes are really just to help me understand.
 The goal of this is provide a stronger foundation and understanding of computer science and algorithms.